Caulfield North

 Table Chart PROFILE FAQ

-Caulfield North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Caulfield North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Caulfield North's dwelling structure, as per the latest Census, consisted of 36.2% houses and 63.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
-Home ownership in Caulfield North was at 32.2%, with mortgaged dwellings at 26.7% and rented ones at 41.0%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,396.
-Median weekly rent in Caulfield North was $422, compared to Melbourne metro's $435.
-Nationally, Caulfield North's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Caulfield North's dwelling structures, as per the latest Census, consisted of 36.2% houses and 63.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This differed from Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Caulfield North was 32.2%, similar to Melbourne metro, with mortgaged dwellings at 26.7% and rented ones at 41.0%.
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Caulfield North was recorded at $422, compared to Melbourne metro's $390.
+Nationally, Caulfield North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing